USEPA/EPA_OMEGA_Model/doc/source/inputs.rst

 * The model starting information is detailed in the event monitor and is also sent to the Windows Notification Center.
 This includes the time and Input Batch File used.
 * The model status and elapsed time from model start is continuously updated below the 'Run Model' button.
-* The load on the CPU and Memory is monitored in the Windows Status Bar at the bottom of the GUI window.
+* The load on the system CPU and system Memory is monitored in the Windows Status Bar at the bottom of the GUI window.
 * The Event Monitor provides a continuous stream of information gathered from the simultaneous OMEGA processes.

 When the model run is completed, the 'Run Model' page will look similar to :numref:`ug_label5` below.